metabase/metabase/docs/embedding/static-embedding-parameters.md

 If your [locked parameter](#restricting-data-in-a-static-embed) is linked to a dashboard filter that's in turn linked to a SQL question, you'll only be able to choose a _single_ value for your locked parameter.

-For example, let's say you have a dashboard filter called "Breakfast" with the values "Scrambled eggs", "Bacon", and "Waffles".
-If the "Breakfast" filter is linked to _any_ SQL questions on the dashboard, you'll only be able to choose _one_ of "Scrambled eggs", "Bacon", or "Waffles" for a locked parameter linked to the "Breakfast" filter.
+For example, let's say you have a dashboard filter called "Breakfast" with the values "Hash browns", "Muffin", and "Waffles".
+If the "Breakfast" filter is linked to _any_ SQL questions on the dashboard, you'll only be able to choose _one_ of the options for a locked parameter linked to the "Breakfast" filter.

 ## Customizing the appearance of a static embed